mesibo/python/tutorial.md

 ```

 Mesibo invokes various Listeners for various events.
 For example, when you receive a message, receive an incoming call,etc.
-mesiboNotify is a class of listeners that can be invoked to get real-time notification of events.mesiboNotify is the base class definition from which test_mesiboNotify is derived from.
+mesiboNotify is a class of listeners that can be invoked to get real-time notification of events.

+mesiboNotify is the base class definition from which test_mesiboNotify is derived from.
 You can override the notify class behaviour to perform as per your requirements.

 ```python